learn-co-curriculum/programming-univbasics-3-methods-and-arguments/README.md

 #=> Hi, Ruby Programmer
 ```

 As amazing as this method is, it's _static_.
-It hard-codes, or
+It hard-codes, or directly
-directly specifies, the name of the person we are greeting as `"Ruby
+specifies, the name of the person we are greeting as `"Ruby programmer"`.
+If we
-programmer"`.
-If we wanted to build a method that can greet _anyone_ by name,
+wanted to build a method that can greet _anyone_ by name, we'd need to be able
-we'd need to be able to add input into the body of the method.
+to add input into the body of the method.

 Just like with a real-world greeting, we'd want our method to be more _dynamic_,
 more abstract, and _more re-usable_.
 Remember our DRY (Don't Repeat Yourself)
 principle?
 The method should maintain the elements that will always be the same,
-no matter who we greet, but allow us to change, or swap out, the name of the
+no matter whom we greet, but allow us to change, or swap out, the name of the
 person we are greeting.
 This is considered _dynamic_, or able to adapt to change
 or progress, as opposed to _static_, which in the case of programming means
 "hard-coded".